Achanandhi-M/Python-Examples/README.md

 # Python-Examples
-#50 days of learning python with some basics example
+#30 days of learning python with simple basics example

-In this repository I upload some crazy python program
+In this repository I upload  python program